Post

 • Optional semitones (C#, Eb, etc.) or “natural notes only” mode

-• Streak achievements (“Full Octave” / “Perfect Streak”) with confetti and a fullscreen shader celebration
+• Visual achievements (“Full Octave” / “Perfect Streak”) with confetti and a fullscreen shader celebration

 The Single Canvas Approach

-SolTempo is completely drawn on a single hardware-accelerated SkiaSharp-backed Canvas.
-The other native control we use is the one presented via DisplayActionSheet - it’s cool to use this one to keep platform-native feel for users.
+App will be completely drawn on a single hardware-accelerated SkiaSharp-backed Canvas.
+The other native control we will use is the one presented via DisplayActionSheet - it’s cool to use this one to keep platform-native feel for users.

 All the navigation, modals, and popups happen inside the canvas.
 To make the UI feel pleasant we use: